la2050/archive/_projects/2015/is-was-will-be.md

   Smart Gals seeks to connect those who would otherwise not meet, by taking literature, performance and the arts out of their traditional venues, removing exclusivity, and op
-'In one to three sentences, please describe your proposal.': >- Is.Was.Will Be. seeks to document the swiftly changing neighborhood of Elysian Valley as it is today, while simultaneously building a comprehensive historical profile through research and the development of a neighborhood archive.
-Creating interactions within the community about what it is and what it was, will enable residents to view Elysian Valley in the context of Los Angeles history, and empower them to actively shape what it will be by fully engaging in civic dialog about new development.
 Where will you be working?:
   - City of Los Angeles
   - LAUSD